tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 iterate over a container and produce a "single value" (as opposed to another container); they are called "folds" or "fold combinators".
-In the standard library and beyond there are other functions that iterate over a container but don't produce a "single result", instead producing another container, and functions that iterate but not over a container at all.
-Examples of the former include , [`mapAccumL`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-List.html#v:mapAccumL), [`mapAccumR`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-List.html#v:mapAccumR) [`mapAccumLM`](https://hackage.haskell.org/package/ghc-9.12.1/docs/GHC-Utils-Monad.html#v:mapAccumLM),
+In the standard library and beyond there are other functions that iterate over a container but don't produce a "single result" instead producing another container, and functions that iterate but not over a container at all.
+Examples of the former include [`mapAccumL`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-List.html#v:mapAccumL), [`mapAccumR`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-List.html#v:mapAccumR) [`mapAccumLM`](https://hackage.haskell.org/package/ghc-9.12.1/docs/GHC-Utils-Monad.html#v:mapAccumLM),